IElearner/crop-row-detect-using-yolov5/README.md

 # crop-row-detect-using-yolov5

-Hi,this is my capstone project @sjtu ME F2002020 Juandan Luo
+Hi,this is my capstone project(毕设项目) @sjtu ME F2002020 Juandan Luo

 the algorithm is composed by 2 parts, the first part we use the yolov5 to do the segment task,the original code:https://github.com/z1069614715/yolov5-seg